illuspas/SayHi/README.md

 SayHi
 =====

-Native audio recoding and speex encoding,transport by rtmp.
+Native audio recording and speex encoding,transport by rtmp.